BradyVolpe/iperf3-speedtest/README.md

 This script will:
 - Stop any existing `iperf3` server instances.
-- Start a new `iperf3` server in the background.
+- Start a new `iperf3` server in the background with `10 parallel connections`
 - Check every 10 minutes to ensure the server is running and responsive.
 - Restart the server if it is unresponsive or not running.